By Himanshu Agarwal of Pearls India Tour

 9. Take An Ayurveda Spa

 What better way to relax than to spend the day in one of Delhi’s finest spas.
-There is no better place to take in a yoga class, get a massage or shirodhara therapy or even enroll in a group meditation session.
+Whether you’re traveling solo in India or in a group, there is no better place to take in a yoga class, get a massage or shirodhara therapy or even enroll in a group meditation session.
 Don’t miss the highly-rated Ayurveda Kendra, where you can indulge in a number of health, wellness and healing treatments.

 10. Talk With Local People